-A Section 136 suite is a dedicated mental health unit for the reception and assessment of service users detained by the police under Section 136 of the Mental Health Act (1983).
+A Section 136 suite is a dedicated mental health unit for the reception & assessment of service users detained by the police under Section 136 of the Mental Health Act (1983).
 Prior to July this year the city of Manchester did not have a dedicated Section 136 facility.

-Objective Progress to date To develop a clinically effective and sustainable model of care delivery as an interim position, pending GM transformation funding to ensuring compliance with Core 24 Identified internal investment and Transformation Fund to recruit additional staff to provide more timely assessments and interventions and support achievement of 24/7 coverage at each hospital site and not just A&amp;E. Senior clinical leadership secured at each site to inform service development and ensure services are clinically led and operationally partnered.
+Objective Progress to date To develop a clinically effective & sustainable model of care delivery as an interim position, pending GM transformation funding to ensuring compliance with Core 24 Standards.
+Identified internal investment & Transformation Fund monies to recruit additional staff to provide more timely assessments & interventions and support achievement of 24/7 coverage at each hospital site & not just A&E. Senior clinical and operational leadership now in place at each site to inform service development & ensure services are clinically led & operationally partnered.
 Worked with stakeholders to co-produce a revised model for service delivery of a single liaison team at each hospital site.
-Engaged with Greater Manchester Police, North West Ambulance Service and other stakeholders to inform and develop the clinical model, with a focus on supporting those who frequently attend.
+Engaged with Greater Manchester Police, North West Ambulance Service & other stakeholders to inform & develop the clinical model, with a focus on supporting those who frequently attend.

-Standards.
 Led on the co-production of a GM wide business case for the delivery of 'Core 24' compliant liaison services across GM, including the three core Manchester hospitals.
-Phasing and release of funding agreed as follows: MRI - September 2018 NMGH - September 2019 Wythenshawe - April 2020 Mobilised service development at MRI GMMH to deliver a fully operational Section 136 Suite at the NMGH site Opened first Section 136 facility for city of Manchester at NMGH on 2nd July 2018.
-Capital build completed and additional staff recruited to support service.
+Phasing & release of funding agreed as follows: MRI - Commenced September 2018 Wythenshawe - Planned September 2019 NMGH - Planned April 2020 The Mental health offer at MRI offer has been further enhanced with the implementation of an ambulatory care model, which was operationalised in December 2018.
+The aim of this new service is to divert service users who present in crises away from the busy A&E department and into a more therapeutic space, whenever it is safe to do so.
+This service is currently embedding the new ways of working.
+GMMH to deliver a fully operational Section 136 Suite at the NMGH site Purpose built and designed Section 136 suite, with joint MHCC and GMMH investment of over 900k.
+Opened first Section 136 facility for city of Manchester at NMGH on 2nd July 2018.
+Capital build completed & additional staff recruited to support service.
 The suite is aligned to the Psychiatric Assessment Ward, SAFIRE Unit at Park House.
-The Police Triage Helpline has been transferred to SAFIRE Unit to ensure experienced staff can support and advise police.
+The Police Triage Helpline has been transferred to SAFIRE Unit to ensure experienced staff can support & advise police.

-- Provision of specialist mental health assessment with an effective care plan at first presentation. - Positive impact on A&E performance and wait times. - Ensured re-attendances are reduced by providing enhanced care plans for frequent attenders at A&E in order that they receive appropriate care and support. - Reduced re-attendance for Identified cohort of frequent attenders at A&E, as below: - ➤ North Manchester 38% - Central Manchester 37% - Trafford and South Manchester 27% - Dedicated place of safety, rather than detention in an inappropriate setting, therefore resulting in improved patient experience. - Reduction in the length of time people in distress wait for an assessment, intervention and treatment. - Reduction in the time and resources needed by police and acute trusts by diverting people in crisis away from busy A&E departments to a therapeutic space. - There have been over 80 referrals in the first 9 weeks of operation.
+- Provision of specialist mental health assessment with an effective care plan at first presentation. - Positive impact on A&E performance & wait times. - Ensured re-attendances are reduced by providing enhanced care plans for frequent attenders at A&E in order that they receive appropriate care & support.

+- Reduced re-attendance for Identified cohort of frequent attenders at A&E, as below: - ➤ North Manchester 38% - Central Manchester 37% - ➤ Trafford & South Manchester 27% - There have been over 200 assessments completed in the Section 136 suite from 2nd July to 1st of January (190 days). - Dedicated place of safety, rather than detention in an inappropriate setting, therefore resulting in improved patient experience. - Reduction in the length of time people in distress wait for an assessment, intervention & treatment. - Significant reduction in the time & resources needed by police and acute trusts by diverting people in crisis away from busy A&E departments to a therapeutic space.

-3.3.3 Next Steps:
+4.3.3 Next Steps: